DataFire/Integrations/integrations/generated/slack/README.md

 #### Input
 * input `object`
-  * file_comment `string`: File comment to remove star from.
-  * timestamp `number`: Timestamp of the message to remove star from.
   * token `string`: Authentication token.
 Requires scope: `stars:write`
   * channel `string`: Channel to remove star from, or channel where the message to remove star from was posted (used with `timestamp`).
   * file `string`: File to remove star from.
+  * file_comment `string`: File comment to remove star from.
+  * timestamp `number`: Timestamp of the message to remove star from.

 #### Output
-* output `object`: Verbose schema not yet ready for this method.
+* output `object`: Schema for successful response from stars.remove method
   * ok **required** [defs_ok_true](#defs_ok_true)

 ### team_accessLogs